-Image: cc by-sa /2.0 - Wooden Revetment by Evelyn Simak - geograph.org.uk/p/799647 on Dymchurch beach by Robert Lamb - geography.org.uk/p/5107534
+Image: cc by-sa /2.0 - Wooden Revetment by Evelyn Simak - geograph.org.uk/p/799647

-Impermeable revetments have a life expectancy of around 30-50 years.
+Image: cc by-sa 2.0 - View along the stepped revetment on Dymchurch beach by Robert Lamb geography.org.uk/p/5107534

-- They are relatively low maintenance. - × Revetments are expensive to build, but cheaper than flood walls. - X They can have a big visual impact on the landscape. - X They can make some beaches inaccessible to locals and tourists. - Erosion at the base of the structure can cause structure failure. - 🗙 They can disrupt natural dune processes.
+- Impermeable revetments have a life expectancy of around 30-50 years. - They are relatively low maintenance. - X Revetments are expensive to build, but cheaper than flood walls. - X They can have a big visual impact on the landscape. - X They can make some beaches inaccessible to locals and tourists. - Erosion at the base of the structure can cause structure failure. - They can disrupt natural dune processes.